Dashboard and Jobs

 Start / Pause - starts the migration process of the selected pairs of mailboxes / public folders.
 Once you click Start, the program enumerates items in the source folders, and the migration process is initiated.
 You can click Pause at any point to put the migration on hold.
 To resume the migration click Start.
 This way, the program will check the already migrated items first and then continue the migration from the point when the process was paused.

 Please note that if in the meantime any new items appear in the source folders, even if you click Pause, the program will not migrate them as the particular migration has already been scheduled for the defined number of items.
-However, it can be done via the Rescan feature.
+However, it can be done via the Run delta migration feature.

 This is the main pane, separate for each job, which allows you to manage it and track the progress.